A flexible solo adventure gives you room for exploration, shrine puzzles, combat, and chat-driven route ideas without forcing a fixed quest order.

 What does The Legend of Zelda: Breath of the Wild's GistScore mean?

-The Legend of Zelda: Breath of the Wild's GistScore is 83.
+The Legend of Zelda: Breath of the Wild's GistScore is 62.
 GistScore is StreamGist's discoverability score: a 7-day rolling read on viewer pool, competition, room for smaller channels, and real streamer response.
 Higher is better.
-At 83, the category has active streamers and reachable viewers without the directory crowding out smaller channels.
+At 62, the category is active but viewers tend to consolidate around fewer creators.

 Is The Legend of Zelda: Breath of the Wild worth streaming for smaller streamers?